 MOST PRECISE, MOST SIMPLE, BEST & SAFEST BASEBALL PITCHING-MECHANICS!

-I have produced four "Static-Stance Starting-Position" instructional video tutorials.
+I have produced five "Static-Stance Starting-Position"ⓒ instructional video tutorials.

-If you are a Outman Methodology™ newcomer, view all four videos from the 1st to the 4th.
+If you are a Outman Methodology™ newcomer, view all five videos from the 1st to the 5th.

-If you have already viewed the 1st (which introduces and instructs in the "Static-Stance Starting-Position" and the 2nd (titled Definitively Correct Execution), then, view both the 3rd (Putting on the Spit & Polish/Fine Tuning Static-Stance Starting-Position in which I explain the need for it) and, finally view the fourth, which teaches achieving consistently repeatable Rhythm and Pace in execution of each pitching delivery by means of mentally visualizing and employing Overhand Tennis Serve Technique.
+If you have already viewed the 1st (which introduces and instructs in the "Static-Stance Starting-Position"ⓒ and the 2nd (titled Definitively Correct Execution), then, view the 3rd (Putting on the Spit & Polish/Fine Tuning Static-Stance Starting-Positionⓒ in which I explain the need for it), the fourth, which teaches achieving consistently repeatable Rhythm and Pace in execution of each pitching delivery by means of mentally visualizing and employing Overhand Tennis Serve Technique and, finally, the fifth, which addresses refined execution.

 It might be of interest to you to read what follows below the video links to the respective instructional video tutorials.
 It should only take a minute or two of your time.

-Rhythm & Pace Through Mental Visualization of Overhand Tennis Serve Technique (4th of 4) Instructional Video Tutorial
+Refined Execution of Overhand Tennis Serve Technique (5th of 5) Instructional Video Tutorial produced 6-26-2024.

 INTRODUCTION

-Three years and ten months ago from the date of this composition (9-06-2023), I transitioned to employing the "static-stance starting-position".
+Three years and ten months ago from the date of this composition, which date is 9-06-2023, I transitioned to employing the "static-stance starting-position"ⓒ.

 You can read about that near the top of the home page of my (this) Outman Methodology™ blog site.

-Through mechanical execution trial and experimentation requiring execution of thousands of pitching-deliveries, I gave myself a full year of working toward determining its definitively correct execution before I shared what progress I had made by producing and posting the original "Static-stance starting-position" etc. (1st of 4) correct execution instructional video tutorial", the purpose of which was to give a "head start" to anyone who wished the opportunity to get started with "static-stance starting-position".
+Through mechanical execution trial and experimentation requiring execution of thousands of pitching-deliveries, I gave myself a full year of working toward determining its definitively correct execution before I shared what progress I had made by producing and posting the original "Static-stance starting-position"ⓒ etc. (1st of 5) correct execution instructional video tutorial", the purpose of which was to give a "head start" to anyone who wished the opportunity to get started with "static-stance starting-position"ⓒ.

 Some alterations occurred naturally, such as the reduction of the "moments of greatest leverage" from four to three as well as the loss of the rotational momentum achieved through the combination of a normal walking-step in the direction of the catcher and execution of "advanced the now moment", which momentum obviously needed to be replaced and, hopefully, even improved upon.